Skip to main content

 Exhibit modification report

-Under the EP&A Act, the department has discretion to exhibit and seek submissions on a modification report.
-In determining whether the modification report will be publicly exhibited, the department will consider if there is a material environmental impact beyond the impacts expected by the approved project.
+Under the EP&A Act, the Department has discretion to exhibit and seek submissions on an SSI modification report.
+In determining whether the modification report will be publicly exhibited, the Department will consider if there is a material environmental impact beyond the impacts expected by the approved project.

-If the department exhibits the modification application, the exhibition period will generally be for a minimum of 14 days.
-This is to give the community an opportunity to read the modification report and make a submission on the merits of the modified project.
+If the Department exhibits the modification request, the exhibition period will generally be for a minimum of 14 days.
+This allows the community an opportunity to review the modification report and make a submission on the merits of the proposed modification.

 During the exhibition period, anyone can make a written submission on the modification request.